CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 Shell environment with
 - cPouta credentials and Open
-- python virtualenvironment with ansible>=2.0.1, shade and
+- python virtualenvironment with ansible>=2.1.0, shade and dnspython
 - ssh access to the internal network of your project
     - either run this on your bastion host
     - or set up ssh forwarding through your bastion host in your ~/.ssh/config